OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_webcomponents.md

 | doPatch(address, requestBody, etag, preferHeader) | PATCH request  |

 ## 7. Samples
-Click [here](https://omnialowcode.github.io/omnia3-samples/webcomponents/docs/) to access to our collection of Web Components and find a set of components ready to use in your applications.
+Click [here](https://omnialowcode.github.io/omnia3-samples/webcomponents/docs/) to access our collection of Web Components and find a set of components ready to use in your applications.